top of page

 INTRODUCTION

-The kingdom of Anuiönder emerged after the end of the Time of Shadow when a fleet of over two hundred ships, commanded by King Blather, a descendant of the ancient Lineage of Jada, arrived at the Gulf of Lashimar.
-Rumors had it that Blather had fled from a war between the kingdoms of Dathorum and Änuir, being cornered in the East of Dnathirium and sought refuge in Ernt-nador due to the situation in Ernthys and Ernathurilis.
-His arrival was marked by disagreements and clashes with Ashin, which did not accept the loss of territory.
-However, Blather enforced his strategy and, within thirty-two years according to the Castle of Ernt-nador calendar, established the kingdom of Anuiönder.
+The kingdom of Anuiönder emerged after the end of the Time of Shadows, when a fleet of over two hundred ships commanded by King Blather, a descendant of the ancient Lineage of Juhl, landed in the Gulf of Lashimar.
+Rumors said that Blather had fled from a war between the kingdoms of Dathorum and Änuir, having been cornered in the East of Dnathirium and sought refuge in Ernt-nador due to the situation in Ernthys and Ernathurilis.
+His arrival was marked by disputes and confrontations with Ashin, which did not accept the loss of territory.
+Blather, however, asserted his strategy and, in thirty-two years by the calendar of the Castle of Ernt-nador, established the kingdom of Anuiönder.

 The Wizards' War